Thursday, November 30, 2006

 Pre Christmas season ( season of advent)

+In Germany, Christmas-time starts officially on the first Sunday in Advent.
+Regardless of that, German supermarkets start selling the first Christmas cookie, gingerbread, at the end of August.
+In October they start selling Christmas decorations, Christmas cookies and cakes, and with the start of November, the shops are all decorated for Christmas.
 Many people disapprove of this practice, but that’s business.
 The traditional decoration in Advent is the Advent wreath.
 This is a wreath made with twigs of conifers or other evergreens.
 It is decorated with 4 candles and Christmas decorations.
 On each Sunday in Advent, one of the candles is lit, on the first Sunday the first candle, on the second Sunday the second candle, and so on.
 The Advent wreath has been in use for just about 100 years, at first in the middle-class families and since the 1950s it became a custom in the whole of Germany.
 On December 1, the children open the first little window of the Advent Calendar.
 Traditionally, there are pictures with Christmas symbols behind the windows, for the past decades though, there are also calendars sold with little pieces of chocolate or other gifts instead of pictures.
 On each day, from December 1 to December 24, the children are allowed to open one window and they usually are very excited about it.
 Many Germans wish for a white Christmas, but apart from the mountain areas, the chance to have a white Christmas in Germany is only 25%.
 Christmas without snow is called green Christmas.

 A nice tradition is to visit Christmas fairs.
 In the big cities and almost every little town, all kinds of Christmas fairs take place.
 Some are commercial like fun-fairs with more market stalls selling fast food or beverages than stalls selling Christmas goods.
 The loveliest Christmas fairs are the ones selling arts and crafts, often made by hobby artists.
 Here, you can find a lot of ideas for gifts which are self made and made with affection.
 The most popular beverage sold on Christmas fairs is mulled wine (Glühwein), and for children there is a non-alcoholic variant called children‘s punch.
 These hot beverages help to warm up in cold weather.